 When the COVID-19 pandemic prevented READ USA from hosting its yearly book fairs, the nonprofit quickly mobilized to offer virtual “read alouds” from diverse children’s books whose characters and stories represent under-resourced communities such as Black or African American, Hispanic or Latinx, First Nations, LGBTQ+, persons with different abilities and non-mainstream identities.
 All stories are read aloud by local leaders who volunteer their time to share a favorite children’s book they identify with.
 Since 2020, the multicultural literacy library has expanded to include even more tools and resources for parents and teachers to inspire readers and promote more cultural awareness and equity in our communities.

-Jeremy reminds us that “Readers are Leaders, I know that’s true.
-I’m looking for leaders, to prove that to you!”
+“Readers are Leaders, I know that’s true.
+I’m looking for leaders, to prove that to you!” -Jeremy

 The Multicultural Literacy Project includes a collection of resource videos for teachers.
 These videos will help teachers understand how to use read alouds to teach for vocabulary and comprehension.
 The videos also will help you increase children’s engagement and support them in learning empathy.
 Some teacher videos reference books in our read aloud section.
 We encourage you to watch the read aloud videos associated with these topics.